Keyboard Proficiency Exam Requirements

 Music degrees are designed to develop the student's abilities for performance, public school certification for teaching, private teaching, or composition.
 These degrees also prepare students for graduate study in music.

-Students desiring to pursue a BA, BMus, or BME music major or minor must first audition for a committee of applied faculty in that student’s desired performance area.
-This audition should take place during the semester prior to or during the first week of enrollment in applied lessons.
+Students desiring to pursue a BA, BMus, BME, or BS music major or minor must first audition for a committee of applied faculty in that student’s desired performance area.
+This audition should take place during the semester prior to the first semester of enrollment in applied lessons.
 See Music Department website for audition dates.
 All students will be required to demonstrate, through successful completion of a Music Theory Entrance Exam, a rudimentary ability to relate musical sound to notation and terminology before beginning the theory and ear-training sequence.

 All music majors must apply for formal admission to the degree program.
 This typically will occur at the end of the sophomore year, and must be completed before the student has finished 75 hours.
 In order to be admitted to the degree program, students must pass MUS 298, the piano proficiency exam, and have a combined (Missouri State and transfer) GPA of at least 2.75 and a combined (Missouri State and transfer) GPA of at least 3.00 in Music courses.
 Students who have not been formally admitted to the degree program will be unable to enroll in 300-level and above applied study.

-Requirements for Eligibility to Enroll in Professional Education Courses: Before a student can enroll in the introductory methods courses (ELE 302, SEC 302, SPE 310, MUS 200, or KIN 200), the student must have:
+Requirements for Eligibility to Enroll in Professional Education Courses: Before a student can enroll in the introductory methods courses (ECE 304, ELE 302, KIN 200, MUS 200, SEC 302, or SPE 310), the student must have:

-Completed EDC 150 or met equivalent competencies with a grade of “Pass" or better.
-Note: For Agriculture Education, Early Childhood Education, Elementary Education, Music Education, and Physical Education majors, competency is covered in major requirements.
+Meet with academic advisor to determine whether completion of EDC 150 transfer section is required.
+Note: For Agriculture Education, Early Childhood Education, Elementary Education, Music Education, Physical Education, and Special Education majors, competency is covered in major requirements.

-Family Care Safety Registry report on file prior to any clinical experience placement (fee required).
+Family Care Safety Registry report on file prior to any clinical experience placement.
 Contact College of Education Student Services Office, 200 Hill Hall.
 A small fee is charged for this report.

 Requirements for Admission to and Continuance in the Teacher Education Program: Students who plan to complete teacher certification requirements must be admitted to the Teacher Education Program.
-Application is automatically made when enrolling in SEC 302, ELE 302, SPE 310, MUS 200, or KIN 200.
-Admission to the Program is required before students are allowed to begin additional courses in the professional education component (with the exception of EDT 365 which may be taken concurrently with ELE 302, SPE 310, or SEC 302).
+Eligibility is automatically monitored when enrolling in EDC 150 transfer section, ECE 304, ELE 302, KIN 200, MUS 200, SEC 302, or SPE 310.
+Admission to the Program is required before students are allowed to begin additional courses in the professional education component (with the exception of EDT 365 which may be taken concurrently with EDC 345, ELE 302, SEC 302, or SPE 310).

-- Earn a passing score on all five sub-tests of the Missouri General Education Assessment (MoGEA) examination and attained a minimum grade of “C” in COM 115.
-Refer to the MoGEA website for details.
+- Earned a passing score on all four sub-tests of the Missouri General Education Assessment (MoGEA) examination.

-- A Family Care Safety Registry report on file
+- Registration with the Family Care Safety Registry (FCSR).